riadysteve/riadysteve/README.md

 ## I'm a Self-taught Web Developer & UI/UX Designer

-- 🌱 I’m currently learning ReactJS and Laravel
+- 🌱 I’m currently more focused in Frontend and learning ReactJS
 - 😄 Pronouns: he/him
 - 🎯 Goals: to become a **FullStack Web Developer**
 - 📫 How to reach me: riadysteve@gmail.com

 🏀 [dribbble][dribbble] **|**